How to Care for Alocasia

-Keep the top inch of soil moist and water regularly (usually once a week, depending on the temperature and humidity in your home).
-Overwatering will result in soggy, soupy soil and can cause root rot and fungal infections, so take care to let the Alocasia’s soil dry before rewatering.
+Keep the soil moist and water regularly (usually once a week, depending on the temperature and humidity in your home).
+Overwatering will result in soggy, soupy soil and can cause root rot and fungal infections, so make sure that the soil is moist, but not completely saturated with water.

 The Alocasia also thrives in high humidity environments, so investing in a humidifier to keep near your plants is a great idea.
 Avoid misting your Alocasia as direct water on the leaves can make it prone to rot and infections.